MatzoMT/cs1302-arcade/README.md

   * **Method height <= window height.** You should limit the number of lines for a method so that the entire method can be seen on the screen at once.
-This includes the line(s) with the method's signature and opening curly brace, all lines in the body of the mthod (including blank lines), and the line with the method's ending curly brace.
+This includes the line(s) with the method's signature and opening curly brace, all lines in the body of the method (including blank lines), and the line with the method's ending curly brace.
 The method height does not include a method's Javadoc comment, however, it does include any comments contained within the body of the method.